 Microplastic stations using Neuston “Manta” net at surface towed at 2-3 knots for 15 minutes

-Specific details of on the protocols used are below.
+Specific details of the protocols used are given below.

 1. CTD Deployment, Water Sample Collection and Processing

 CTD stations and water sample collections were conducted using 12-position rosette equipped with a SeaBird CTD 911 plus to a depth of 1000 m.
 Rosette had a capacity to carry ten 5L and two 1,8L Niskin Bottles.
 Bottle firing was operated remotely using Carousel Deck Unit model 33 and real-time tracking system Sea Bird Electronics model 25.
 Chlorophyll-a, dissolved Oxygen and dissolved nutrient samples (silicates, dissolved inorganic phosphate, nitrites, nitrates) were processed on board according to methods listed in the cruise plan (Pakhomov et al., 2021).
 Other water samples (eDNA, HPLC, Flow cytometry, Fatty acids) were collected according to the cruise plan (Pakhomov et al., 2021) and delivered to the laboratories of interest.